shaopu1225/starter-hugo-academic/content/post/distributed system course by Martin Kleppmann/index.md

 Writing to one replica, reading from another: client does not read back the value it has written.

-require writing to/reading from both relics $\Rightarrow$ cannot write/read if one relica is unavailable.
+require writing to/reading from both replicas $\Rightarrow$ cannot write/read if one replica is unavailable.

 We can use **Quorum** to solve this problem.